KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 As with rendering graphics to a 2D display, OpenXR uses the concept of swapchains.
 It's a series of images that are used to present the rendered graphics to display/window/view.
 There are usually 2 or 3 images in the swapchain to allow the platform to present them smoothly to the user in order to create the illusion of motion within the image.

 All graphics APIs have the concept of a swapchain with varying levels of exposure in the API.
 For OpenXR development, you will not create the API-specific swapchain.
-Instead, we use OpenXR to create swapchains and the OpenXR compositor to present rendered graphics to the views.
+Instead, we use OpenXR to create swapchains and the OpenXR compositor, which is part on an XR runtime, to present rendered graphics to the views.
 XR applications are unique in that often have multiple views that need to be rendered to create the XR experience.
 Listed below are a couple of scenarios with differing view counts:

 	* 1 view  - Viewer on a phone, tablet or monitor.
 	* 2 views - Stereoscopic headset.